The real bottleneck was not prompting

 Then I found Beads

-Beads made the workflow operational.
+Beads solved the problems I was hitting.
 Instead of a homemade layer over markdown, it gave agents a proper system for ready work, claiming tasks, tracking blockers, taking notes, updating statuses, and resuming across sessions.
-Features like bd prime stood out because they solve a very real agent problem: the tool can teach the workflow back to the agent in a form it can use immediately.

-It also includes things I would not have designed myself at first, but that make obvious sense once you work with agents seriously: worktrees, notes, status tracking, and a stronger model for task graphs and session continuity.
+Features like bd prime stood out — it teaches the workflow back to the agent in a form it can use immediately.
+It also includes things I wouldn’t have designed myself at first but that make obvious sense once you work with agents seriously: worktrees, notes, status tracking, and a stronger model for task graphs and session continuity.

-What changed after that
+What changed

-I no longer had to repeat myself constantly.
+Once I adopted this style of working, agents became noticeably more autonomous and organized.
 My requirements were documented.
 Priorities were visible.
 Dependencies were explicit.
-Work could move forward in the right order.
-The backlog became something agents could actually help clear instead of just something I kept describing over and over.
+The backlog became something agents could actually help clear instead of something I kept describing over and over.

 If you want agents to be more useful, give them better work structure before you give them better prompts.